ASVAB Retake Calculator: When Can You Retest?

 What triggers the Confirmation Test

-The calculator above flags this automatically if you fill in previous and target AFQT.
+The calculator above flags this automatically once you fill in your previous and target AFQT.

-Free 30-day study plan plus a 5-email crash course on AFQT, line scores, and the topics covered here.
+Free 30-day study plan plus a 5-email crash course on AFQT, line scores, and making the gain stick.

 No spam.
 Unsubscribe any time.